Filipe-Bacof/metallica-api/Documentation.md

 #### Get Member By Id:

-- Return One Member only
+- Return One Member only.
 - Endpoint: `/member/id/6`

 ```json